 This Etsy review will take a close look at the Etsy sellers, who are often found at the center of Etsy scams.

 Who Sells Products on Etsy?

 Many negative Etsy reviews online stem from buyers with complaints about sellers.
-Several Etsy reviews mention products of poor quality that differ from the descriptions or photos provided by the sellers.
+Several Etsy reviews mention products of poor quality that differ from the descriptions or photos provided on the site by the sellers.

 Other Etsy complaints state that products did not arrive within the promised time frame.
 One theme is common among these Etsy complaints: the Etsy seller does not always deliver as promised and some of them have “no refund” policies, making it impossible to return an item.

 So, why are Etsy sellers at the center of several Etsy complaints?
-It could be because almost anyone can sell on Etsy.
+It could be due to the fact that almost anyone can sell on Etsy.

 Do you crochet?
-Do you create handmade beads?
+Do you create handmade teacups?
 Do you build unique furniture pieces?
 If your answer is “Yes” then, most likely, you can sell on Etsy.
 The site is meant to offer a way for artisans to earn money, but unscrupulous sellers can also take advantage of it.

-Some Etsy sellers are entrepreneurs with their own businesses while others like to sell items as a hobby to make some extra cash.
-Many are exceptional craftsmen and artisans who find that selling through an online forum is the best way to expand their business.
+Many Etsy sellers are honest entrepreneurs with their own businesses while others like to sell items as a hobby to make some extra cash.
+Many are exceptional craftsmen who find that selling through an online forum is the best way to expand their business.